Sreyas-sk/Muzic_Manager/Docker/README.md

 ## 3. DOWNLOADING SONGS

 Downloading songs remains the same as is documented in the `root` folder of this repository  [Muzic_Manager](https://github.com/Sreyas-sk/Muzic_Manager).

+> Dont forget the initial setup after setting up the container !!!

 **ENVIRONMENT VARIABLE**